All Episodes

 I read Atlas first.

-So I for a while I didn't value the Fountainhead enough because I was just like, oh, I I learned like all the philosophy in Atlas, but now I like them just as much as the other because Fountainhead, I just think of as such a good individual guide with a lot more detail about like the individual's life.
+So I, for a while, I didn't value the fountain head enough because I was just like, oh, I learned like all the philosophy and Atlas, but now I like them just as much as the other because fountainhead, I just think of as such a good individual guide with a lot more detail about like the individual's life.

 Yeah, I love both too.

-I actually finished it, and I know you mentioned Frank Lloyd Wright um on another interview that I watched of yours.
+And I know you mentioned Frank Lloyd Wright on another interview that I watched for years.

 I finished it on the bus on the way back from a field trip to a Frank Lloyd Wright house in Illinois where I grew up.

-And so it was like just this weird moment of like for the Howard Rourke story coming back from you know an architect who he arguably to some extent may have been based off of.
+And so it was like just this weird moment of like the Howard Rourke story coming back from, you know, an architect who he arguably to some extent may have been based off of.

-And um it for as a 17-year-old, when your self-esteem is so sort of malleable, it's that the Rourke figure came in and um really set me on a trajectory to live my own life in a way that I don't know that I would have if I hadn't encountered that character.
+And it for as a 17 year old, when your self-esteem is so sort of malleable, it's that the Rourke figure came in and really set me on a trajectory to live my own life in a way that I don't know that I would have if I hadn't encountered that character.

 Yeah, it's great.

-Because I just think I think it's it's really the character of Rourke, I think really captures what like a good and happy life is like.
+It's, I think of it as the ultimate self-help book, or maybe even more controversially, I think of it as the ultimate ethics book because I just think, I think it's, it's really the character of Rourke, I think really captures what like a good and happy life is like.

 And I think some people understand that, but not enough.